Back to Events

 Rise: Women in Policing

-At Rise 2026, we’re celebrating The Power of Connection.
+At Rise, we empower and inspire women in policing with purpose-driven opportunities for connection, education and community.
+This year, we’re celebrating The Power of Connection.
 The relationships that strengthen us, the conversations that move us forward, and the shared experiences that remind us we are not alone.

 This year’s conference is an invitation to build meaningful connections that inspire confidence, deepen community, and amplify the collective impact of women in policing.